dinocelotti/Smart-Tickets/README.md

 - let y be the information needed to verify the event details such as location, time, ticket holder, etc
 - let z be the next block header hash (once it is solved)

 So the QR code would encode x+y+z, the key here is parameter z.
-The next block header hash should be nearly impossible to guess due to the variables of the nonce, included transactions, time stamp etc. The only guessable portion of the next block hash would be the difficulty (e.g How many leading zeros will be included in the block hash).
+The next block header hash is nearly impossible to guess due to the variables of the nonce, included transactions, time stamp etc. The only guessable portion of the next block hash would be the difficulty (e.g How many leading zeros will be included in the block hash).
 The QR code would change in the time interval equivalent to the block time of Ethereum.
 This makes it extremely improbable that a screenshot of a scalped ticket would be valid as the User would have to try and get into the event and verified in < 15 seconds at current block time.

 ### Overview of current progress + future goals